jwodder/gamdam/README.rst

 contains any additional arguments to append to the ``git-annex addurl`` command.

-If ``subscriber`` is supplied, it will be called with a ``trio.abc.ReceiveChannel`` over which it will be sent a ``DownloadResult`` (see below) for each completed download, both successful and failed.
+If ``subscriber`` is supplied, it will be called with an ``anyio.abc.ObjectReceiveStream`` over which it will be sent a ``DownloadResult`` (see below) for each completed download, both successful and failed.
 This can be used to implement custom post-processing of downloads.

 .. code:: python